trussworks/Engineering-Playbook/developing/languages/GO.md

 to adjust and onboard.

-Since the third party ecosystem is still new, many packages tend to be immature with little community support, follow opinionated patterns inconsistent with Go idioms, or lack long term support.
+Since the third party ecosystem is still new, packages may have little community support, follow opinionated patterns inconsistent with Go idioms, or lack long term support.
-Be aware that choosing a new package is likely to involve contributing to its upkeep.
+When choosing a third party package, carefully weigh the cost adoption and support contributions.
+Document the decision
+and any shortcomings of a comparable standard library along with a rollback plan.

+### Third Party Packages

+Some examples of third party packages we've found to be helpful and stable are:

+* [sqlx](https://github.com/jmoiron/sqlx) for SQL querying and struct marshalling

 ## Time